 Use these golf fundraising tips to discover how to use the green to earn a little green for nonprofit goals and causes, including steps to plan and host a successful charity golf tournament, plus ways to raise money beyond the course.

-Golf Tournament Planning Guide Checklist
+Golf Tournament Planning Checklist

-Best Golf Tournament Checklist
+The Best Format for a Golf Tournament Fundraiser

 How To Raise Funds Through Your Golf Tournament

 Why You Should Use Software To Host Your Charity Golf Tournament

 Golf tournament planning guide checklist

 Golf fundraisers provide a popular event type that, when well-planned, secures generous funds for your organization.

 Consider these essentials early on to host a successful fundraising tournament:

 Planning for your golf tournament should begin a minimum of six to nine months in advance.
 The sooner you start creating event materials, finding sponsors, booking vendors and registering guests, the smoother your end event will be.